What is workers’ compensation?

 I work at a place that is considered dangerous or toxic.
 Will I receive special attention because of this?

 There are certain substances such as asbestos or lead where the employee is required to use certain protective equipment so that his or her health is not harmed.
 If this does not occur, it is negligence on the part of the employer.
-Consult our attorneys for more information, free of charge.
+Consult our participating attorneys for more information.

 I had an accident in the workplace involving the use of equipment or machinery.
 What should I do?

 Report it as soon as possible to your employer and go to the doctor for an evaluation.
-Grupo MedLegal offers medical and legal attention for workers.
+Contact Grupo MedLegal® to assist you connecting you with our participating lawyers and doctors.

 I fell at my workplace.
 What should I do?